Schedule

 Duration expressions

-Valid ISO 8601 Duration strings can be specified as schedules.
+Valid ISO 8601 Duration strings can be specified.

 Examples